rdgarfinkel/mediacollection/README.md

 /javascripts/gs_sortable.js, http://www.allmyscripts.com/Table_Sort/index.html: allows for the dynamic sorting of table headers (only accessible when page has not been scrolled down)<br>
 /javascripts/jquery-1.5.1.min.js, http://jquery.com/, http://sizzlejs.com/: required for use of freezeheader below<br>
 /javascripts/jquery.freezeheader.js, http://brentmuir.com/projects/freezeheader: freezes table header at the top of the screen when scrolling down

-# still to do!
-add music section, debating on how to implement this, ie sort by artist or album title, or artist and album title

 # may do/fix?
 automatic item fill in with UPC code<br>